 This is how money has evolved over the years.

-In 600BC King Alyattes of Lydia (now part of Turkey) created the first known currency; with the first coins ever minted featuring a roaring lion.
+In 6600, BCKing Alyattes of Lydia (now part of Turkey) created the first known currency ; with the first coins ever minted featuring a roaring lion.

-It all started with coins –but not Bitcoinslaughing
+It all started with coins –but not Bitcoins

-With the development of its currency, Lydia was able to better facilitate and increase both its internal and external trades, making it one of the richest empires in Asia Minor (Anatolia).
+With the development of its currency, Lydia was able to facilitate better and increase both its internal and external trades, making it one of the wealthiest empires in Asia Minor (Anatolia).

-It is interesting that when someone says, “as rich as Croesus“, they are referring to the last Lydian king who minted the first gold coin.
+Interestingly, when someone says, “as rich as Croesus“, “hey are referring to the last Lydian king who minted the first gold coin.

-Unfortunately, minting the first coins and developing a strong trading economy couldn’t protect Lydia from the swords of the Persian army (sad, but we’re talking money right? not war or nation history).
+Unfortunately, minting the first coins and developing a solid trading economy couldn’t protect Lydia from the swords of the Persian army (sad, but we’re talking money, right? not war or national history).

 Then Came Paper Money